cirruslabs/tart/README.md

 ### Mounting directories

+**Note:** macOS 13.0 (Ventura) or newer is required on both the host and guest to mount a directory.

-To mount a directory, run the VM with the `--dir` argument (host must be macOS 13.0 Ventura or newer):
+To mount a directory, run the VM with the `--dir` argument:

 ```shell
 tart run --dir=project:~/src/project vm